theovergrownnetwork/theovergrownnetwork/README.md

 i am alot of the time in some sort of bad mood, and dont often want to interact with people im unfamiliar with! this is nothing personal, i just am *very* often paranoid and dont trust people due to past experiences

-how i act depends alot on my mood, and i can sometimes come off as rude or cold
+how i act depends alot on my mood, and i can sometimes come off as rude or cold because of this (also i have mood swings like. constantly. fear!)

 i have had issues with people not being able to tell my tone, if you cannot tell my tone and i havent used a tone tag just ask for one!